shanesblume13/sprint-metrics/README.md

 **To Do:**
-- Create shared components for fail rate and velocty charts
 - Drill down from IT to Team metrics
 - Add developer layer to data structure
 - Add 12wk averages